YesugenB/yesugenb.github.io/_publications/2023-Visualizations-and-Filtering-to-Help-People-Find-their-Path.md

 title: "Visualizations and Filtering to Help People Find their Path"
 collection: publications
 permalink: /publication/2023-Visualizations-and-Filtering-to-Help-People-Find-their-Path
-excerpt: Yesugen Baatartogtokh, Irene Foster,
+excerpt: Yesugen Baatartogtokh, Irene Foster
 date: 2023-03-01
 venue: 'Proceedings of the 54th ACM Technical Symposium on Computer Science Education (SIGSCE)'
 citation: ' Yesugen Baatartogtokh,  Irene Foster, "Visualizations and Filtering to Help People Find their Path."
 Proceedings of the 54th ACM Technical Symposium on Computer Science Education (SIGSCE), 2023.'